saraalat/git-group-assigment/README.md

 and (2) add some facts of your own.

 Don't forget to commit and push your changes, and to fetch the changes made my your teammates.
-(be careful of creating any merge-conflicts!)
+(be careful of creating any conflicts!)

 Once your team is done, make a pull-request to the `main` branch, and review it.